Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 Writer’s block

-Writer's block is probably the most common issue faced by all writers, regardless of experience.
-It can be truly soul-destroying when you're up against a deadline, and the words and ideas seem to be trapped inside you.
+Writer’s block is the most common issue all writers face, regardless of experience.
+It can be truly soul-destroying when you’re up against a deadline, and the words and ideas seem to be trapped inside you.

 Confidence challenges